-Creams or ointments (should contain 1 - 16% menthol)
+Creams or ointments (should contain 1% to 16% menthol)

-- Tea: Steep 1 tsp. dried peppermint leaves in 1 cup boiling water for 10 minutes; strain and cool.
-Drink 4 - 5 times per day between meals.
+- Tea.
+Steep 1 tsp.
+(5 grams) dried peppermint leaves in 1 cup boiling water for 10 minutes; strain and cool.
 Peppermint tea appears to be safe, even in large quantities.

-- Enteric coated capsules: 1 - 2 capsules (0.2 ml of peppermint oil) 2 - 3 times per day for IBS.
+- Enteric-coated capsules.
+1 to 2 capsules (0.2 ml of peppermint oil), 2 to 3 times per day for IBS.

-- Itching and skin irritations: Apply menthol, the active ingredient in peppermint, in a cream or ointment form no more than 3 - 4 times per day.
+- Itching and skin irritation.
+Apply menthol, the active ingredient in peppermint, in a cream or ointment form no more than 3 to 4 times per day.

-Do not take peppermint or drink peppermint tea if you have gastroesophageal reflux disease (GERD -- a condition where stomach acids back up into the esophagus) or hiatal hernia.
+DO NOT take peppermint or drink peppermint tea if you have gastroesophageal reflux disease (GERD -- a condition where stomach acids back up into the esophagus), or hiatal hernia.
 Peppermint can relax the sphincter between the stomach and esophagus, allowing stomach acids to flow back into the esophagus.
 (The sphincter is the muscle that separates the esophagus from the stomach.)
-By relaxing the sphincter, peppermint may actually make the symptoms of heartburn and indigestion worse.
+By relaxing the sphincter, peppermint may actually worsen the symptoms of heartburn and indigestion.

-Peppermint, in amounts normally found in food, is likely to be safe during pregnancy, but not enough is known about the effects of larger supplemental amounts.
+The amount of peppermint normally found in food is likely to be safe during pregnancy, but not enough is known about the effects of larger supplemental amounts.
 Some experts even recommend modest amounts of peppermint tea to help alleviate nausea during pregnancy.
 Speak with your provider before using peppermint or any other herbal products during pregnancy.

 Never apply peppermint oil to the face of an infant or small child, as it may cause spasms that inhibit breathing.